-It’s a well-known fact that gamblers, whether at an online casino or sitting at a live casino, can be outrageously superstitious.
+It’s a well-known fact that gamblers, whether at an online casino or sitting at a live dealer casino, can be outrageously superstitious.
 There’s nothing too crazy or silly that many gamblers wouldn’t do if it meant winning that jackpot or being dealt the perfect hand.

 What’s the point of these seemingly ridiculous beliefs?
 According to a study by the University of Cambridge’s psychology department, gamblers cling to luck and superstitions to give themselves the “illusion of control”.
 Illusion or not, gambling superstitions are very real to some players and if it means that they’re one step closer to winning, what’s the harm in trying, right?